 Actually, two years prior to leaving Virginia Tech, I had been warned that when a budget cut came, that my position was likely to be terminated.
 Mostly because a number of faculty in VMRCVM thought that funds for my position were not used as effectively as they could be used for a faculty member who would lessen teaching loads and maybe generate some research dollars, even though I was helping faculty raise research dollars for the College, as well as developing a strategic alignment towards research areas with funding potential.
 I was given one year notice that I would be terminated in August 2008.
-Though I was always looking for ways to move on at Virginia Tech, my last two years there were quite focused on finding a new job – from this search on, it always took me two years to find a new full-time position.
+Though I was always looking for ways to move on at Virginia Tech, my last two years there were quite focused on finding a new job – from this search on, it always took me at least two years to find a new full-time position.

-My work while at VMRCVM with the NCI caBIG (see experience with medical data networks for research uses) and the Clinical & Translational Science Award programs generated a number of on-site interviews, including positions at the University of Pittsburgh Medical Center, Washington University in Saint Louis, University of Michigan, University of Vermont, Becton Dickenson, and others; however, I failed to have adequate biomedical informatics experience to obtain one of these positions.
-I left Virginia Tech on 14 August 2008 without a job, but with plenty of activity.
+My work while at VMRCVM with the NCI caBIG (see experience with medical data networks for research uses) and the Clinical & Translational Science Award programs generated a number of on-site interviews, including positions at the University of Pittsburgh Medical Center, Washington University in Saint Louis, University of Michigan, University of Vermont, Becton Dickenson, and others; however, I failed to have adequate biomedical informatics experience to obtain any one of these positions.
+I left Virginia Tech on 14 August 2008 without a job, but with plenty of new job search activity.

 Moving to a Career in Government Contracting

-A recruiter at SRA International must have spotted something in my resume and the program manager (a Virginia Tech graduate) for a contract they had with the NIH Center for Information Technology (CIT) had a requirement for someone to both serve in a project management role and to help the contractor find new sources of funds at NIH.
-My experience with NCI, through my work with caBIG, also was of interest to SRA because they had other NCI contracts.
+A recruiter at SRA International must have spotted something in my resume and the SRA program manager (a Virginia Tech graduate) for a contract they had with the NIH Center for Information Technology (CIT) had a requirement for someone to both serve in a project management role and to help the contractor find new sources of funds at NIH.
+My experience with NCI, through my work with caBIG, also was of interest to SRA because they had other NCI contracts related to caBIG.
 They also liked that I could both manage IT projects and develop research programs, and their NIH CIT client liked me too, so I got the job and moved to Maryland to work at NIH.
-However, the client’s needs changed with time, and he eventually decided that he only a part-time project manager, and that he would take care of his own program development, so in a little more than a year, I was off that project, and during a transition period of five months, SRA could not find me an alternative place, so again I left a job without further employment.
+However, the client’s needs changed with time, and he eventually decided that he only wanted a part-time project manager, and that he would take care of his own program development, so in a little more than a year, I was off that project, and during a transition period of five months, SRA could not find me an alternative place, so again I left a job without further employment.
 Another two years were required before I found my next full-time job.

 Developing My Own Program – The BITT

 As I looked for new full-time job opportunities, I developed a Biomedical Informatics Think Tank (BITT; see experience with medical data networks for research uses).
-The leaders of BITT thought that we could tag onto CIO-SP3 proposals, a 10- year Indefinite Delivery/Indefinite Quantity (IDIQ) contract opportunity, which, if won, gave a company a license to develop and bid health-related IT projects in the Federal Government, including NIH and Center for Medicare and Medicate (CMS), two of the biggest contracting agencies in the Department of Health and Human Services.
-BITT was included in a proposals in response to both the large and small company requests for proposal (RFPs), but neither of these companies won an award.
-Separately I was included as a program manager on a small company award, and it got funded after I had accepted a new position at UNC Chapel Hill, so I withdrew from the company’s efforts to build funded projects on the CIO-SP3 award.
+The leaders of BITT thought that we could tag onto CIO-SP3 proposals, a 10- year Indefinite Delivery/Indefinite Quantity (IDIQ) contract opportunity, which, if won, gave a company a license to develop and bid health-related IT projects in the Federal Government, including the NIH and the Center for Medicare and Medicate (CMS), two of the biggest contracting agencies in the Department of Health and Human Services.
+BITT was included in proposals in response to both the large and small company requests for proposal (RFPs), but neither of these companies won an award.
+Separately I was included as a program manager on a small company award, and it got funded after I had accepted a new position at UNC Chapel Hill in late 2011, so I withdrew from the company’s efforts to build funded projects on the CIO-SP3 award.